Anatomy of a Crossbow

 Bolt rest: This centers the bolt at the front of the tiller, aiding in accuracy.
 In our Rusting and Schnepper models, the bolt rest is adjustable for windage.

-Bridle: This is the cord which secures the prod to the tiller, and is typically made from hemp cord that has been waxed with beeswax.
+Bridle: Used primarily in Central Europe and Scandinavia, this is the cord which secures the prod to the tiller, and is typically made from hemp cord that has been waxed with beeswax.

 Bridle block: A wooden block that makes for a more secure anchor for the bridle, as the prod vibrates significantly when shooting, which can place lots of stress on the bridle.